smikhalevski/mfml/README.md

 # React integration

-The `mfml-react-runtime` provides the runtime that renders translations as React nodes and a couple of handy components and utilities.
+The `@mfml/react-runtime` provides the runtime that renders translations as React nodes and a couple of handy components and utilities.

 Let's assume we've compiled translations from [the original example](#usage-example).
 Then we can use then im React